neuml/codequestion/README.md

 ## Building a model
 The following steps show how to build a codequestion model using Stack Exchange archives.

-_This is not necessary if using the pre-trained models from the [GitHub release page](https://github.com/neuml/codequestion/releases)_
+_This is not necessary if using the default model from the [GitHub release page](https://github.com/neuml/codequestion/releases)_

 1.)
 Download files from Stack Exchange: https://archive.org/details/stackexchange